aleksxxch/changeModFileTime/README.md

 python script changes file's modification time

 ## installation
-file uses os, sys, subprocess, time, datetime and setmtime from win32_setfiletime so make sure these modules are installed
+This python script uses modules:os, sys, subprocess, time, datetime and setmtime from win32_setfiletime so make sure these modules are installed

-use pip install <module name>
+''use pip install <module name>''